The $\infty$-S test via regression quantile affine LASSO: Introduction

+However, when the rank testing is to be performed in an automatic way, the rank scores may have to be elucidated in an ``adaptive way'', using the existing theory of optimality of certain scores for certain distributions (for example, as mentioned above, van der Waerden scores work best for the normal distribution) to estimate the right scores directly from the data.
+Ascending this next step on the ladder brings a need of distributional estimation, potentially including that of sparsity, back into the game.

-The article is organized as follows.
-In Section~\ref{sct:Stest}, we derive the $\infty$-S test by defining the affine LAD LASSO (least absolute deviation least absolute shrinkage and selection operator), deriving its zero-thresholding function, and defining the sign-based test statistic that is asymptotically pivotal with respect the nuisance parameters.
-In Section~\ref{sct:opti}, we discuss optimization issues related to LAD regression with linear constraints and affine LAD LASSO.
-In Section~\ref{sct:qStest}, we extend the $\infty$-S test to testing a quantile of the distribution through the definition of the quantile affine LASSO estimator.
-In Section~\ref{sct:appli}, we apply the $\infty$-S test to four settings: two simple settings to retrieve existing sign tests, a quantile total variation sign test to test for a jump in the tail of time series, and an empirical robustness analysis to non-Gaussianity of the $\infty$-S test and the F-test to match the desired nominal level of the test.
+The desire for automatic, human-free procedures may thus favor a simple solution without a need of additional tuning choices; if such a solution is available, and exhibits decent power compared to the already existing options, it possesses a definite raison-d'\^etre, the aspect we aim at demonstrating below.
+Section~\ref{sct:Stest} gives the derivation of $\infty$-S test by defining the affine LAD LASSO, elucidating its zero-thresholding function, and subsequently proposing the sign-based test statistic that is asymptotically pivotal with respect to the nuisance parameters.
+In Section~\ref{sct:opti}, we discuss optimization issues related to LAD regression with linear constraints and affine LAD LASSO; Section~\ref{sct:qStest} extends the $\infty$-S test to testing a quantile of the distribution through the definition of the quantile affine LASSO estimator.
+In Section~\ref{sct:appli}, the $\infty$-S test is applied in four settings: two simple settings to retrieve existing sign tests, a quantile total variation sign test to test for a jump in the tail of time series, and an empirical robustness analysis to non-Gaussianity of the $\infty$-S test and the F-test to match the desired nominal level of the test.
 The proofs are postponed to an Appendix.